domomm/dndNotes/Next Campaign/wabanaki/Visiting Tahoma and Final Assassination.md

 Tommy, at this point, saw this as the only way for him to know the truth, to see first who to really trust.

+FAST ROUNDS, faked death the Elder, it was planned and shit.
+Tommy tasked to find out more.
+He got back.
+He did find out more after sneaky beaky to Kova's room or sumn.
+He feels confused and betrayed.
+He bouta go back to the hunter's tribe and report, but otw he feels very confused if this is the right thing to do and not sure who to trust.
+So he goes to Wiyasaka instead to free his bro, thinking that he's the only one he could trust.
+In the process of breaking out Tahoma refused to join, and then well Tommy real mad, sad, confused, took a horse, ran out of the city.
+Was chased by basically a million people.
+A convenient storm comes in, making him harder to catch up to, but he fell into the river.
+Knocked out, woke up in a cart owned by some Khunnu bandits, and Tommy joined em.